sparkfabrik/company-playbook/content/organization/roles-accountabilities.md

 * [Professional](/resources/role-isc-professional)
 * [Supporter](/resources/role-isc-supporter)

-You can directly print the ISC page you need from the browser.
+Printing ICSs directly from the browser will result in a version properly formatted to sit together and tick single scores.
+Try it out!